An Open Letter to the Woman Who Gave Birth to Me, In Honor of a Holiday I No Longer Celebrate

 December 25, 2011 18 Comments

 What follows is both an autobiography of sorts and an actual letter addressed to the person who used to be my mother.
+(Trigger warning: talking about rape, trauma, suicide, drug addiction, sex work, and violence against trans women and people of color).
 But first, some context.

 Once upon a time, I celebrated Christmas.
 I was raised as a devout Baptist.
 The family I was coercively-assigned-at-birth are pious, evangelical Christians.
 I was taught the world was created a few thousand years ago in precisely 6 days, shopping on Sunday and being vegetarian are both sins, women should never be in positions of leadership, and things like reason, science, and ethics are all creations of the Devil.
 To them, being a fundamentalist is a good thing – to their queer/trans daughter, it means they are dogmatic, Bible-thumping, fanatical bigots.

 But once upon a time, I was Born Again, “on fire for Christ”, too.
 I was part of the Lord’s Army, preparing for the coming End Days.
 Until I was 12 or 13, when I found out sex and drugs and punk rock are much more fun.
 After that, things were never good between me and my assigned-at-birth family.
 I tried, unsuccessfully, to run away several times.
 I finally moved out when I was 17, and rarely went back.

 But I did visit their house, every year, for Christmas.
 It was always a horribly traumatic experience.
 They would torment me, ridicule me, try to convert me, threaten me, lecture me, embarrass me, shame me, and so on.
 If it had just been the adults, I would have said “fuck you” a long time ago.
 The only reason I kept going there on Christmas was because it was the only time I got to see my siblings.
 The last time I saw them, I was 21 and they were 13, 7, and 3, respectively.
 And I adored all of them.